Antarpreet/agentic-workflow-mcp/Readme.md

     Use MCP Tools to display the graph.
     // This will start the workflow.
     Use MCP Tools to start a workflow to YOUR_PROMPT_HERE.
+    // This will create embeddings for the files passed in the prompt.
+    Use MCP tool to embed files #file:Readme.md
     ```

 ## Config Settings